-Beware of All Those Mother's Day Coupons Popping up in Your Social Media Feeds
+Beware of Mother's Day Coupons Popping Up in Your Social Media Feeds Posted by Scam Artists

-Personal information you may unsuspectingly provide can be used by a scammer to commit identity theft and/or target you for email phishing scams
+Personal information you may unsuspectingly provide can be used by a scammer to commit identity theft and even target you for more scams

 With Mother's Day right around the corner, consumers should be on alert for a surge in Mother's Day coupon offers showing up across numerous social media channels, including Facebook and Twitter.
 Many of these 'coupons' are actually scams.